-What Sniping Is
+What Is Sniping?

 Place Bids Early

 Figure out your maximum bid and place it early.
 The beauty of snipers is that you can think ahead of time and have your bid set.
 No need to go back and check on your bid because it won't be placed until the last seconds of the auction.
-This is especially true if you are on a budget.
-Sniping is a great way to stay within a budget.
+It is especially true if you are on a budget.
 Be patient and wait.
 Delayed gratification is the way to get items the cheapest!

 Stay Under the Radar

 When an item listing shows a counter with hundreds and hundreds of hits, or when there already are dozens and dozens of bids outstanding on an item, it generally means there are a lot of people watching and bidding on the listing.
-In this case, any price advantage from using a sniping service will evaporate, since the item will likely go for market value or even in some cases above market value.
+In this case, any price advantage from using a sniping service will evaporate, since the item likely will go for market value or maybe above market value.
 There will be plenty of auctions with few or no other bidders.
 Patience is the key to winning an auction at your price.

-Snipers Integrate with Your eBay Account
+Integrate With Your eBay Account

 Because of the way they work, sniping services need your eBay login information to place bids on your behalf.
-They work with a token, meaning they are a third party service that accesses your eBay account with your permission.
+They work with a token, meaning they are a third-party service that accesses your eBay account with your permission.

-Understand That Sniping Is the Same as Bidding
+Sniping Is the Same as Bidding

 Be prepared to pay for anything you win when sniping.
-This is not like Best Offer on a fixed price item where the seller can decline your offer.
-Sniping is the same as bidding on an item so if you win, and don't pay, the seller can file an unpaid Item case (UPI) against you.
+It is not like Best Offer on a fixed-price item which allows sellers to decline your offer.
+Sniping is the same as bidding on an item, so if you win and don't pay, sellers can file an unpaid Item case (UPI) against you.
 Too many unpaid item cases will cause eBay to shut down your account.

 If You Lose, Keep Trying